A Nonprofit Organization Bringing Hope, Healing, and Connection to Those Impacted by Eating Disorders in Vail Valley.

 -

-Our certified peer support specialist provides one-on-one support for individuals facing eating disorders, disordered eating, or body image challenges.
+Our peer support specialist provides one-on-one support for individuals facing eating disorders, disordered eating, or body image challenges.
 Whether just starting or further along in recovery, participants connect with someone who’s been there.
 Sessions offer a safe, understanding space—and when additional care is needed, we help guide next steps and referrals.

 -